 Nicotinamide Adenine Dinucleotide in its oxidized state is called NAD+, after being reduced (or accepting electrons), it is referred to as NADH.
-Note: the + in the NAD+ doesn't refer to the overall charge on the molecule, but just the fact that it is without electrons and will accept a hydride.
-The coenzyme vitamin Niacin (also called B3) is used to derive this compound.
+The vitamin Niacin (also called B3) is used to derive this compound.
 Niacin provides the organic ring structure that will directly participate in the transfer of a hydrogen atom and 2 electrons.
 NAD+ is often found in conjunction with a "dehydrogenase" enzyme.
-A dehydrogenase reaction removes two hydrogen atoms; one as a hydride (:H-) (a hydride is a hydrogen atom with 2 electrons) and one as a hydrogen cation (H+) (and of course, a hydrogen cation has no electrons).
+A dehydrogenase reaction removes two hydrogen atoms; one as a hydride (H-) (a hydride is a hydrogen atom with 2 electrons) and one as a hydrogen cation (H+) (and of course, a hydrogen cation has no electrons).
 The hydride bonds with NAD+ and creates a reduced compound of Nicotinamide Adenine Dinucleotide (NADH).
 The second hydrogen atom (H+) is released into solution.